-Studies on face perception [1], [21] have shown that only $16 \times 16$ pixels are needed for robust face recognition.
+Studies on face perception [1], [21] have shown that only 16×16 pixels are needed for robust face recognition.
 This remarkable performance is also found in a scene recognition task [31].

 We evaluate the scene recognition performance of humans as the image resolution is decreased.
-We used a dataset of 15 scenes that was taken from [14], [24], [32].
-Each image was shown at one of 5 possible resolutions (82, 162, 322, 642 and 2562 pixels) and the participant task was to assign the low-resolution picture to one of the 15 different scene categories (bedroom, suburban, industrial, kitchen, living room, coast, forest, highway, inside city, mountain, open country, street, tall buildings, office, and store).
-Fig. 1(a) shows human performance on this task when presented with grayscale and color images of varying resolution.
-For grayscale images, humans need around $64 \times 64$ pixels.
-When the images are in color, humans need only 32 × 32 pixels to achieve more than 80% recognition rate.
-Below this resolution the performance rapidly decreases.
-Therefore, humans need around 3000 dimensions of either color or grayscale data to perform this task.
-In the next section we show that $32 \times 32$ color images also preserve a great amount of local information and that many objects can still be recognized even when they occupy just a few pixels.
+We used a data set of 15 scenes that was taken from those in [14], [24], [32].
+Each image was shown at one of five possible resolutions $(8^2, 16^2, 32^2, 64^2, and 256^2 pixels)$ and the participant task was to assign the low-resolution picture to one of the 15 different scene categories (bedroom, suburban, industrial, kitchen, living room, coast, forest, highway, inside city, mountain, open country, street, tall buildings, office, and store).1 Fig. 1a shows human performance on this task when presented with gray scale and color images2 of varying resolution.
+For gray-scale images, humans need around 64×64 pixels.
+When the images are in color, humans need only 32×32 pixels to achieve more than 80 percent recognition rate.
+Below this resolution, the performance rapidly decreases.
+Therefore, humans need around 3,000 dimensions of either color or gray-scale data to perform this task.
+In Section 3, we show that 32×32 color images also preserve a great amount of local information and that many objects can still be recognized even when they occupy just a few pixels.